ilyla/Sleepy-Story-Samantha/Chapter 2 - Testing it out.md

 `*The_Id_Monster: I'll keep quiet then.
 Have fun!*`

-  She opened Google Chrome and went to sleepychat.com.
-She was immediately presented with a box with the title "Welcome to sleepychat".
+  She opened Google Chrome and went to Sleepychat.com.
+She was immediately presented with a box with the title "Welcome to Sleepychat".
 Below this was a simple form asking for a username, gender, role, and whether or not the user wanted to roleplay.
 She filled out all the information, and clicked "start matchmaking" at the bottom.
 No later than she had clicked, she was connected to "ScottB".

 `4:49:30 pm: [INFO] Hi there, SamanthaIAm!
 You're now connected to the server.`